fbpx

 5. I will start a compost pile.

-Compost is the magic ingredient for your flower or vegetable garden, breaking down into humic acids which feed the plants.
+Compost is the magic ingredient for your flower or vegetable garden, breaking down into humic acids that feed the plants.
 Compost can also be added to your lawn, as long as it’s properly finished – nice and loamy.
 Create a pile of kitchen scraps, lawn clippings, bush trimmings, leaves, and other organic material, let it break down, and add it to your garden soil in spring and fall.
 Or buy it bagged from your local garden center.
 Read about how to make compost and how to build a starter compost bin.

 6. I will start a raised garden bed.